aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 ## Introduction

-Note that you need to worry about this only if you use version 18.0 or 18.1: with later versions Tatin will be available in `⎕SE` after a standard installation anyway.
+You don't need to worry about installing Tatin if you use version 18.0 or 18.2: with later versions Tatin will be available in `⎕SE` after a standard installation anyway.

 However, installing and updating is, as far as the Tatin client is concerned, _the same thing_, because updating the Tatin client basically means removing the old version and installing a new one.

 ## Requirements

-* Tatin needs a Unicode version of Dyalog.
+* Tatin needs a Unicode version of Dyalog

-* You need at least Dyalog version 18.0.
+* Dyalog version 18.0 or better

+* Link version 3.0.0 or better

 Note that when you call `]Tatin.Init` Tatin will check whether those requirements are met.